Mburnand-tech/Automated_Analysis_13DForms/README.md

 ## :computer: Description

-A Robotic Process Automation project I created with UiPath technology in 11/2021 while working as a Financial Engineer at FD Technology as part of their Capital Market Training Program
+A Robotic Process Automation project I created with UiPath technology in 11/2021 while working as a Financial Engineer at FD Technology as part of their Capital Market Training Program.

 The automation is provided with the URL's of respective [13-d forms](https://www.investopedia.com/ask/answers/09/schedule-13d.asp) from the [SEC website](https://www.sec.gov/edgar/searchedgar/companysearch) and produces an Excel document listing all companies contained in the forms.
 The document highlights companies that were disproportionately popular amongst the range of funds provided.